 Keep Fit Association

 Last year the Keep Fit Association celebrated National Sporting Heritage Day with a series of short films exploring their history and heritage.
 This year they have put out a call to all their members to ask them to supply memorabilia and stories from their personal collections.
 The responses will be collated together and promoted online through digital content on 30th September.

 Find out more: information to follow.
 Twitter @KfaMoves

-This year the Yorkshire Cricket Museum will celebrate National Sporting Heritage Day by holding a cricket reminiscence session on 30th September.
+This year the Yorkshire Cricket Museum will celebrate National Sporting Heritage Day by opening the museum to the public between 10am and 4pm on the 30th September.
+They will also hold a cricket reminiscence session at the museum on the day.
 Visit the website to out more: https://www.yorkshirecricketfoundation.com/ Twitter: @YCC_YCF

 Bailey Hill Project, Wales